 What is an infographic?

-Infographics are images that relay information in a visual format – usually using an illustrative style with cartoon-like characters combined with charts and diagrams.
+Infographics are images that relay information in a visual format.
+Usually while using an illustrative style with cartoon-like characters combined with charts and diagrams.
 This distinct visual formula makes them extremely effective at delivering content, as they get your key messages across in a simple, succinct manner.

 Why do infographics work?

-Furthermore, it’s also understood that 40% of consumers will respond better to visual information than plain text, making a compelling argument to use of more infographics in marketing campaigns to increase engagement.
+Furthermore, it’s also understood that 40% of consumers will respond better to visual information than plain text.
+Hence, this makes a compelling argument to use of more infographics in marketing campaigns to increase engagement.

 How do infographics increase engagement?